cookiejar/cookietemple/docs/available_templates.rst

 5. `JUnit 5 <https://junit.org/junit5/>`_ for unit tests
 6. `TestFX <https://github.com/TestFX/TestFX>`_ for JavaFX GUI tests
 7. Preconfigured `readthedocs <https://readthedocs.org/>`_
-8. Five Github workflows:
+8. Six Github workflows:

   1. :code:`build_docs.yml`, which builds the readthedocs documentation.
   2. :code:`compile_package.yml`, which compiles the gui-java project.
-  3. :code:`java_linting.yml`, which runs `checkstyle <https://checkstyle.sourceforge.io/>`_ linting using Google's ruleset.
+  3. :code:`run_java_linting.yml`, which runs `checkstyle <https://checkstyle.sourceforge.io/>`_ linting using Google's ruleset.
   4. :code:`run_tests.yml`, which runs the Unit tests.
 Note that this workflow is currently disabled, since GUI unittests are not possible using Github Actions.
-  5. :code:`pr_to_master_from_dev_only.yml`, checks, in a case of a PR to master branch, that the merged branch is development branch.
+  5. :code:`run_codecov`, apply codecov to your project/PRs in your project and create automatically a report with the details at `codecov.io <https://codecov.io>`_
+  6. :code:`pr_to_master_from_patch_release_only`: This workflow runs everytime a PR to your projects master branch is created.
+It fails, if the PR to the :code:`master` branch comes from a branch that does not containd :code:`PATCH` or :code:`release` in its branch name.
+Why?
+If you write your development code on a branch called :code:`development` and want to make a new release of your project, one should create a :code:`release` branch only for this purpose and then merge it into :code:`master` branch.
+     The :code:`PATCH` branch should be used for required :code:`hotfixes` (checked out directly from :code:`master` branch) because, in the meantime, there might multiple developments going on at :code:`development` branch and you dont want to interfere with them.

 Usage
 ^^^^^^^^